-A comprehensive review was undertaken in 2005-2006 and a new pattern of provision for SEND was agreed by the Local Authority.
-The Local Authority is currently undertaking a review of SEND provision and has identified interim key priorities for improvement.
+A comprehensive review was undertaken in 2005-2006 and a new pattern of provision for special educational needs and disabilities was agreed by the Local Authority.
+The Local Authority is currently undertaking a review of special educational needs and

-The Local Authority's strategy for Monitoring, Challenge, Intervention and Support for settings and schools promotes high standards of education and well-being for all children and young people, and sets out how we will ensure that settings and schools make inclusive provision for children with SEND.
+The Local Authority's strategy for Monitoring, Challenge, Intervention and Support for settings and schools promotes high standards of education and well-being for all children and young people, and sets out how we will ensure that settings and schools make inclusive provision for children with special educational needs and disabilities.

-Reviewing and Updating SEND Policy and Development Plans
+Reviewing and Updating Special Educational needs and Disabilities Policy and Development Plans

-The SEND Policy will be reviewed on a 3-year cycle.
+The special educational needs and disabilities Policy will be reviewed on a 3-year cycle.